monsterkrampe/crystal/exercises/concept/bellebrook-basket-league/.docs/instructions.md

 ## 1. Create a ticketing system

 First, you need to create a ticketing system that can handle the ticket sales.
-The ticketing system has to told how many tickets are available for a given game.
+The ticketing system has to tell how many tickets are available for a given game.

 For each game an instance of a class called `TicketSystem` should be created.
 The initialized state should hold the following information: